 OverviewPrint this page

-- Research suggests that coffee consumption is associated with a reduced risk of gallbladder disease and liver cancer, and may help limit liver disease progression.
+Research on organs associated with the gastro intestinal tract suggests that coffee consumption is associated with a reduced risk of gallbladder disease29-30, and with lower incidence and rates of progression of liver disease40.

 This information is intended for Healthcare professional audiences.